 The Patient Care Technician - Health Unit Coordinator performs various clerical and patient care duties for the department under the direct supervision of the licensed nurse.

 ESSENTIAL FUNCTIONS OF THE ROLE

-Assists patients with activities of daily living (i.e., personal hygiene, dressing, eating, maintaining continence and turning/transferring/ambulation) and changing linen, as appropriate to setting.
-Answers and responds to patient call lights and requests in a timely manner.
+Helps patients with activities of daily living (i.e., personal hygiene, dressing, eating, maintaining continence and turning/transferring/ambulation) and changing linen, as appropriate to setting.
+Answers and responds to patient call lights and requests in a timely way.
 May be assigned as a sitter for patients needing constant observation.